rej0gam/trident-vision-demo/README.md

 # TRIDENT AI Vision System

 ***A demo pipeline that combines YOLOv8 detection and OSNet person re-identification, wrapped in a sleek Streamlit web app.
-Instead of staring at benchmark scores like mAP or CMC, you can upload your own videos and see how re-ID works in action, frame by frame, ID by ID.***
+Instead of staring at benchmark scores like mAP or CMC, you can upload your own videos and see how re-ID works in action, frame by frame, ID by ID.
+This Streamlit tool demonstrates a simplified version of a larger CV system I contributed to in a professional R&D capacity, with custom tracking and partial metric support.
+This version is built from scratch for public demonstration purposes.***

 <p align="center">
 <img src="src/data/gifs/demo_reid.gif" width="80%"/>